Changes to FSCS cover

-- deposits of a credit union to which the credit union itself is entitled
+(4) It is a deposit of a credit union to which the credit union itself is entitled.

-- deposits which can only be proven by a financial instrument (listed in section C of Annex 1 of Directive 2014/65/EU; for example, transferable securities, money market instruments, units in collective investment undertakings, options, futures, swaps, forward rate agreements and other derivative agreements and contracts with differences) unless it is a savings product which is evidenced by a certificate of deposit made out to a named person and which exists in a Member State on 2 July 2014)
+(5) It is a deposit which can only be proven by a financial instrument2 unless it is a savings product which is evidenced by a certificate of deposit made out to a named person and which existed in the UK, Gibraltar or a Member State of the EU on 2 July 2014.

-- deposits of a collective investment scheme which qualifies as a small company (under the Companies Act 1985 or Companies Act 2006)
+(6) It is a deposit of a collective investment scheme which qualifies as a small company3.

-- deposits of an overseas financial services institution which qualifies as a small company (under the Companies Act 1985 or Companies Act 2006)
+(7) It is a deposit of an overseas financial services institution which qualifies as a small company4.

-- deposits of certain regulated firms (investment firms, insurance undertakings and reinsurance undertakings) which qualify as a small business or a small company (under the Companies Act 1985 or Companies Act 2006) – refer to the FSCS for further information on this category
+(8) It is a deposit of certain regulated firms (investment firms, insurances undertakings and reinsurances undertakings) which qualify as a small business or a small company5 refer to the FSCS for further information on this category.